DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 interested in how media affect social processes, and how social processes impact media.
 He is currently a PhD student in Media and Communications and a Research Fellow at the Universidade Federal de Santa Maria (UFSM), Brazil.
-Ruedell received a Bachelor’s Degree in Social Communication with minors in Editorial Production (2020) and a Master’s Degree in Media Communication (2023) both at UFSM, with a dissertation about the communication structure of French anti-vaccine movement *Collectif Lyon Pour La Liberté*.
+Ruedell received a Bachelor's Degree in Social Communication with minors in Editorial Production (2020) and a Master's Degree in Media Communication (2023) both at UFSM, with a dissertation about the communication structure of French anti-vaccine movement *Collectif Lyon Pour La Liberté*.
 E-mail: eduardo.ruedell@acad.ufsm.br.